Hozukii/linked-blog-starter-md/Physics/B. The particulate nature of matter/B.5 Current and Circuits.md

 ![[Pasted image 20231212221619.png]]

 - When there is no electric current, free electrons normally move around randomly in metals at high speeds, somewhat like a molecules in a gas.
-- When they form an electric current, am uch slower, "drift" speed in the direct of the current is added to the electrons' random movements.
+- When they form an electric current, a much slower, "drift" speed in the direct of the current is added to the electrons' random movements.
 >[!abstract] Electric current
 >We define the magnitude of an electric current as the amount of charge that passes a point in unit time:
 >Electric current, $I = \dfrac{\Delta q}{\Delta t}$